 - 25 E. Pearson—room 625 in Lewis Library, Water Tower Campus

 To add funds with a check, please do so at the Office of the Bursar (minimum of $50) at the Water Tower Campus: 25 E. Pearson (lobby) or at the Lake Shore Campus in the Sullivan Center—6339 N. Sheridan Road.

-To add funds with credit card, please do so at the Online Card Office using a Visa, MasterCard or Discover card.
+To add funds with a credit card, please do so at the Online Card Office using a Visa, MasterCard or Discover card.

 Please contact our Guest Liaison or the At Your Service Assistants if you have any medical concerns.
 In an emergency, please call Campus Safety at 4-4911.

 Messages for conference guests can be left at the At Your Service Desk.
 Every attempt will be made to deliver emergency messages directly to you.
 In the event someone needs to get a hold of you due to an emergency, please pass along the following contact phone numbers:

 7 a.m.–11 p.m.: 773.508.6050; After 11 p.m.: 773.508.6052.

 Parking is available on the Lake Shore Campus for $7.00 a day.
 You can pay for the parking at an At Your Service Desk.
 Your building access card will allow you to come and go as you please through the parking gates.
 Just hold your building access card in front of the sensor to activate the gate.
 If you are residing in our Water Tower Campus residence hall, you may also take advantage of this rate and park your car on our Lake Shore Campus.
 Please consult with your At Your Service Desk for more details.